ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 !!!
 ### Tracking architecture
 There are two types of tracking in the app.
+**Plugins cannot require tracking being enabled, I will not force it on anyone.**
 ||| Passive

 ==- [!badge variant="dark" text="Required"] ‎ Passive server pings